RebornBeat/AEVOR/WHITEPAPER.md

 The macro-DAG component extends this parallelism to block production mechanisms, enabling multiple validators to produce blocks simultaneously without creating coordination bottlenecks that limit traditional systems to sequential block production.
 Instead of requiring validators to compete for individual block production opportunities or coordinate through voting mechanisms that scale poorly with network size, the macro-DAG enables concurrent block production where multiple validators contribute to network progress simultaneously while maintaining mathematical guarantees about consistency and finality.

 The uncorrupted frontier represents the mathematical boundary between verified network state and potential corruption, enabling real-time identification and elimination of corrupted operations while maintaining network operation continuity.
-This frontier advances through logical ordering based on transaction dependencies rather than external timing synchronization that could create coordination bottlenecks or dependencies on external authorities that could be compromised or become unavailable.
+This frontier advances through logical ordering based on transaction dependencies rather than external synchronization that could create coordination bottlenecks or dependencies on external authorities that could be compromised or become unavailable.

 Frontier-based performance measurement demonstrates sustained throughput exceeding 200,000 transactions per second with burst capacity reaching 1,000,000+ transactions per second through parallel execution coordination that leverages natural parallelism in transaction workloads.
 This performance scales with available computational resources rather than reaching artificial limits imposed by coordination overhead, enabling throughput improvements that benefit from additional network participants rather than being constrained by them.